 III.
 Election of Officers and Terms of Office

 All candidates will be members of the Society prior to being nominated.
-The recommendations of the Nominating Committee shall be formally reported to the membership at least forty-five (45) days before voting.
+The recommendations of the Nominating Committee shall be formally reported to the membership at least thirty (30) days before voting.
 Nominations in addition to the slate proposed by the Nominating Committee may also be submitted to the secretary.
 Candidates unopposed for office shall be elected by acclamation.
 Voting will be by secret ballot and election by simple majority of votes cast.
 In the event of a ballot, a teller shall be appointed by the president.

 IV.
 Committees and Other Appointments